matteocargnelutti/walt-website/README.md

 `/src/index.js` | The generator.
-`/src/package.json`| NPM dependencies file `/src/assets/` | Contains all the ressources used to generate the website `/src/assets/contents/docs/` | Contains MARKDOWN files used to build the docs `/src/assets/img/` | All the website images `/src/assets/templates/` | Website templates.
-One template per dir
+`/src/package.json`| NPM dependencies file `/src/assets/` | Contains all the ressources used to generate the website `/src/assets/contents/docs/` | Contains Markdown files used to build the docs `/src/assets/img/` | Common directory for all the website's images `/src/assets/templates/` | Website templates.
+One template per dir.
+Each template has its own libs and scss directory.

 ## How to build the website
 - **Setup:** With **NodeJS** installed, go to `/src` and run `npm install` to install all the required dependencies.
 - **Build:** From `/` run `./build.sh` or from `/src/` run `node index.js`

 ## About the generator
-This website uses a very simple one-file generator : the idea was to avoid having to rely on too many dependencies for such a simple task, and to allow anyone that knows JavaScript to contribute to the website without having to learn any new framework or library.
+**This website uses a very simple one-file generator:** the idea was to avoid having to rely on too many dependencies for such a simple task, and to allow anyone that knows JavaScript to contribute to the website without having to learn any new framework or library.

 The script is purposely simple, synchronous and in a single file.